michelleherman13/project-2/README.md

 ## Project Proposal

-Extract, transform and load data for future analysis of which countries where the people are reportedly the happiest globally in 2015 and 2016.
+Extract, transform and load data for future analysis of which countries where the people reportedly are the happiest globally in the years 2015 and 2016.

 ### Global Happiness by Country